acm-uiuc/til/_til/git/show-the-diffstat-summary-of-a-commit.md

+---
-# Show The diffstat Summary Of A Commit
+title: Show The diffstat Summary Of A Commit
+category: git
+---

 Use the `--stat` flag when running `git show` on a commit to see the `diffstat` summary of that commit.
 For instance, this is what I get for a